vatesfr/xen-orchestra/@xen-orchestra/log/README.md

 )
 ```

-Duplicate logs will be buffered for `timeout` milliseconds or until a different log is emitted, at which time a dedicated log entry is emitted which indicate the number of duplicates that occured.
+Duplicate logs will be buffered for `timeout` milliseconds or until a different log is emitted, at which time a dedicated log entry is emitted which indicate the number of duplicates that occurred.

 ```js
 const logger = createLogger('app')